Liscannor

 Town

-Ennistymon or is a country market town in , near the west coast of .
+Ennistymon or is a small market town in , near the west coast of .
 The , with its small rapids known as the Cascades, runs through the town, behind the main street. is situated 7 km east of Liscannor.

 Locality